joseph-roitman/pytest-snapshot/README.rst

 What if the behaviour of ``foo()`` changes and the test starts to fail?

 In the first example, the developer would need to manually update the expected result in ``test_function_output``.
-This could be tedious if the expected result is very large, or there are many tests.
+This could be tedious if the expected result is large or there are many tests.

 In the second example, the developer would need to simply